 ANCIENT ROMAN WEAPONS

 Romans soldiers fought primarily with spears and swords and relied on discipline and superior organization to defeat foes on horseback with bows.
 They also used slings, sling shots and bows themselves.
-Roman foot soldiers fought with a shield, a spear for throwing at close range and a short sword for stabbing and slashing.
+Roman foot soldiers fought with a shield, a spear for throwing at close range and a short sword.
+Roman swords were broad and flat.
+They were designed for thrusting, stabbing and slashing and were carried by common soldiers and officers.

-For offensive weapons, each man carried a short sword, which could be used for cutting or thrusting.
 The soldiers in the first two lines each had also two javelins, to be hurled at the enemy before coming into close quarters; and those of the third line each had a long lance, which could be used for piercing.
 It was with such arms as these that the Roman soldiers conquered Italy.
+Many times the iron pilum (javelin) was only used once.
+Many gladii (daggers) and digging tools have been found at battle sites.
 [Source: “Outlines of Roman History” by William C. Morey, Ph.D., D.C.L.
-New York, American Book Company (1901), forumromanum.org \~]
+New York, American Book Company (1901)]

 About a dozen different weapons were used in gladiator contests, many of which were based on weapons used on the battlefields against the Roman legions by their different enemies.
 Other weapons included pitch forks tied to the ankles, whips, clubs and the cestus, an iron-studded leather thong which could cause death if landed squarely on the temple.